Memories of Members by John Wade.

 Dan Bramall, lived in Sheffield and was on most trips in the early 70's.
 His Christian name was Evander and in later life he preferred to be called "Van".
 Once seen, never forgotten!!
 Another much larger than life character.
 Sadly passed away in 2018.
 "Van" had been my partner in crime at The Heritage Shunters Trust and we had spent many, many, happy hours together, which had turned into years, restoring locos.
 "Van" had been our Treasurer at HST and lets just say at times he could be very imaginative!!
 Losing "Van" for me is just indescribable, something I will never get over properly.
 We first met on a train heading over the Woodhead in 1966/7.
 He was going on a Salford Railfans trip and I was going on a Buckley Wells, we weren't to know of course when we vied with each other about which was the best spotting club, that the clubs would subsequently merge and apart from his time in Saudi Arabia we never lost contact.
 Dan was the Bookings secretary for the Counties for a number of years.,,,,,,,,,,,,RIP mate, never to be forgotten.

 Roger Richards, who lived in North Sheffield on the Shiregreen Estate.
 Big and burly with a Van Dyke beard, long hair and another great character.
 Worked for Sheffield University with the advent of computers.
-Roger's consumption of the amber nectar was legendary as he was a big rugby man as well.
-Sadly in 1992 he collapsed and died while returning to Sheffield on an excursion train,,,RIP mate.
+Roger's consumption of the amber nectar was legendary as he was a big rugby league man as well.
+Sadly in 1992 he collapsed and subsequently died whilst travelling by train to a "Dons" (Doncaster Rugby League Club) away match in Lancashire,,,RIP mate.

 Paul Hooton, from Darnall, Sheffield.
 Big mates with Roger and another member of the Sheffield spotting mafia, as above and another big spotter and regular on trips.
 Paul now runs a youth football team and has retired from spotting.
 Was the navigator on Counties trip for a period